Getting Started at BC

 Students will work with the program manager and program chair to evaluate transfer credits and possible course equivalencies.
 If a course substitution have been approved by the program chair please contact the program manager after credits have been officially transferred in so that they can fill out a substitution form.

-If students have prior work experience or knowledge of a particular course they may quality to take an exam demonstrating proficiency rather than taking the class.
-Students working towards the BAS Software Development degree may qualify to take waiver exams or course challenges for the following classes:
+If students have prior work experience or knowledge of a particular course they may quality to take an exam or submit a portfolio/paper demonstrating proficiency rather than taking the class.
+AAS-T Information Technology students may take waiver exams or course challenges for the following classes:

 - PROG 108